 Michael Foyle *

-Praised for ‘playing of compelling conviction’ (The Daily Telegraph) and ‘full of sparkling detail, with tonal beauty and incisive rhythmic clarity, balancing wit and poetry’ (The Strad), Michael Foyle won The Netherlands Violin Competition 2016.
-His acclaimed performance of Szymanowski’s Violin Concerto No.1 with the Rotterdam Philharmonic Orchestra led to an immediate invitation to give his debut recital at The Concertgebouw, Amsterdam.
-In 2017-18, he returns to the Rotterdam Philharmonic with Korngold’s Violin Concerto, and makes his debut with the English Chamber Orchestra in Cadogan Hall playing Prokofiev’s Violin Concerto No.1.
-Other London appearances this season include performances of the Beethoven, Dvorak, Elgar and Tchaikovsky concerti.
+Praised for playing ‘of compelling conviction’ (The Daily Telegraph), and ‘full of sparkling detail, with tonal beauty and incisive rhythmic clarity, balancing wit and poetry’ (The Strad) Michael Foyle launched his career by winning The Netherlands Violin Competition 2016.
+His performance of Szymanowski’s Violin Concerto No.1 with the Rotterdam Philharmonic Orchestra led to an immediate invitation to give his debut recital in the Concertgebouw, Amsterdam.

 Later that season, Michael gave his Wigmore Hall debut (‘superlative’ – Seen and Heard International) and since then he has appeared in the UK’s most prestigious venues, including Queen Elizabeth Hall, Purcell Room, Buckingham Palace, St. Martin-in-the-Fields, Bridgewater Hall and Usher Hall, regularly being broadcast on BBC Radio 3.